 Users of an immutable reference don’t expect the value to suddenly change out from under them!
 However, multiple immutable references are allowed because no one who is just reading the data has the ability to affect anyone else’s reading of the data.

 Note that a reference’s scope starts from where it is introduced and continues through the last time that reference is used.
-For instance, this code will compile because the last usage of the immutable references, the println!, occurs before the mutable reference is introduced:
+For instance, this code will compile because the last usage of the immutable references is in the println!, before the mutable reference is introduced:

 let mut s = String::from("hello");